Vanishing cycles and analysis of singularities of Feynman diagrams: Homology Vanishing Cycles

-\subsection{Non-local vanishing cycles}
+\subsection{Non-Local Vanishing~Cycles}

+In this section, we analyze non-local vanishing cycles in the context of~\cite{massey2016non}.
+And~these singularities are quite distinct from the ones considered in~\cite{bourjaily2023landau}.

 There are strata in the parameter space of the polynomials $P(q)$, which correspond to non-local vanishing cycles.
 These strata can be approached by curves lying strictly inside the complement of the discriminant of $P$.
 Such strata are largely beyond discussion in the literature.
-For instance, those are not covered in \cite{arnold2012singularities,seidel2013lagrangian}, nevertheless, there is some discussion in \cite{le1979fibre}.
-Here we only remark that such non-local vanishing in principle admits combinatorial classification in terms of \begin{itemize} \item[(i)] the number of derivatives $\partial^{\alpha} P$ that vanish along stratum for some set of multi-indices $\alpha$; \item[(ii)] the geometric locus, where such vanishing happens. \end{itemize}
+For~instance, they are not covered in~\cite{arnold2012singularities,seidel2013lagrangian}; nevertheless, there is some discussion in~\cite{le1979fibre}.
+Here, we only remark that such non-local vanishing in principle admits combinatorial classification in terms of the following: \begin{itemize} \item[(i)] The number of derivatives, $\partial^{\alpha} P$, that vanish along the stratum for some set of multi-indices,~ $\alpha$; \item[(ii)] The geometric locus, where such vanishing happens. \end{itemize}

-If the geometric locus of the vanishing is given, i.e., the locus of $q$, in which the vanishing takes place, e.g., in terms of a parameterization, then finding equations for the locus in the parameter space $p_{\omega}$ ($\omega$ here and in the following denotes a typical multi-index, $\omega = (\omega_1,...,\omega_d)$) becomes relatively straightforward by applying the elimination techniques based on the Grobner bases.
-If only the type of singularity is known, then it becomes a moduli problem, and general GIT (geometric invariant theory) techniques are necessary \cite{mumford1994geometric}.
-By type, we mean scheme theoretic data that includes the dimensionality of the components, their own singularities (in terms of degeneration of tangent bundle), and intersection theory of components.
+If the geometric locus of the vanishing is given, i.e.,~the locus of $q$, in~which the vanishing takes place, e.g.,~ in terms of parameterization, then finding equations for the locus in the parameter space $p_{\omega}$ ($\omega$ here and in the following denotes a typical multi-index, $\omega = (\omega_1,...,\omega_d)$) becomes relatively straightforward by applying the elimination techniques based on the Grobner bases.
+If~only the type of singularity is known, then it becomes a modulus problem, and~general GIT (geometric invariant theory) techniques are necessary~\cite{mumford1994geometric}.
+By~type, we mean scheme-theoretic data that include the dimensionality of the components, their own singularities (in terms of the degeneration of the tangent bundle), and~the intersection theory of~components.